AP sources: SolarWinds hack got emails of top DHS officials - WTMJ

 The Biden administration is not planning to step up government surveillance of the U.S. internet in response and instead wants to focus on tighter partnerships and improved information-sharing with the private-sector companies that already have broad visibility into the domestic internet.

-Responsibility for responding to breaches, preventing new ones and providing oversight of those efforts is still unsettled, and last month leaders of the Senate Intelligence Committee criticized the Biden administration for a “disorganized response” to the SolarWinds hack.
+Responsibility for responding to breaches, preventing new ones and providing oversight of those efforts is still unsettled, and last month leaders of the Senate Intelligence Committee initially criticized the Biden administration for a “disorganized response” to the SolarWinds hack before the White House issued a statement clarifying its leadership structure.

 The Biden administration tapped Anne Neuberger, the deputy national security adviser for cyber and emergency technology, to respond to the SolarWinds and Microsoft breaches.
 It hasn’t appointed a national cyber director, a new position, frustrating some members of Congress.